open-source-uom/myuom/README.md

 ## About The Project

 The myUoM app is a project of the Open Source Team of Applied Informatics, University of Macedonia (https://opensource.uom.gr).
 It was designed to facilitate students' daily interactions with the university.
 This is a project that is part of our effort to establish myUni as a national application for each Greek University.
 We are open to your ideas regarding the integration and architecture of it to make it easier to be widely accepted and implemented.
+You can join our [discord server](https://discord.gg/nzMjpRYxp6) and tell us about them and give us feedback(we have a channel dedicated solely to the development of MyUoM).

 It has been adopted by the [University of Western Attica](iam.uniwa.gr), the implementation is now being worked by the [Internation Western University of Greece](https://www.ihu.gr).